kyma-project/telemetry-manager/docs/user/integration/dynatrace/README.md

 | Backend type | third-party remote |
 | OTLP-native | yes, but dynatrace agent in parallel |

 [Dynatrace](https://www.dynatrace.com) is an advanced Application Performance Management solution available as SaaS offering.
-It supports monitoring both the Kubernetes cluster itself and the workloads running on the cluster.
+It supports monitoring both the Kubernetes cluster itself and the workloads running in the cluster.
 To use all of its features, the proprietary agent technology of Dynatrace must be installed.

 With the Kyma Telemetry module, you gain even more visibility by adding custom spans and Istio spans, as well as custom metrics.
 Get an introduction on how to set up Dynatrace and learn how to integrate the Kyma Telemetry module.